-The map above highlights some of the routes that can be taken (see: Andros Routes).
-This is expanding all the time and over the coming years is likely to bring a large amount of tourism to the island.
-Pick up a map of the routes (from Gavrio or Chora) and get your hiking boots on.
+Visit the Andros Routes website for more details.
+Pick up a map of the different routes (from Gavrio, Batsi or Chora) and get your hiking boots on.
 Its a great way to see the island and truly appreciate its natural beauty.

 4. Vitali Beach